vippsas/vipps-partner/partner-keys.md

 | Management keys | Provide access to the [Management API](https://developer.vippsmobilepay.com/docs/APIs/management-api/) (and the [Partner API](https://developer.vippsmobilepay.com/docs/APIs/partner-api)).
 Cannot be used to move money.
 Both partners and merchants may use management keys. | Planned availability in Q3. |
 | Accounting keys | Provide access to the [Report API](https://developer.vippsmobilepay.com/docs/APIs/report-api).
 Cannot be used to move money. | Planned availability in Q3. |

-*Partner keys* For partners who will make payments on behalf of their merchants.
+*Partner keys* are for partners who will make payments on behalf of their merchants.
 However, since the [Report API](https://developer.vippsmobilepay.com/docs/APIs/report-api) can reveal information about a merchant's prices and fees, *partner keys* don't automatically give access to it.
 The merchant must